Plumsail/orgchart-docs/source/javascript-framework/methods.rst

 -----------------------------------------------------------------------

 You may use this method to perform some custom logic for setting the number of columns for the root item in the compact layout dynamically.
 For example, if you need to change the default value from the **Layout** step of the configuration wizard for one of the users.

+**Note:** This method must return a number value.
+The default value will be taken otherwise.

 .. rubric:: Input parameters